Monday

 Doctor

-2a Anders Celsius, after whom the temperature scale is named, worked in
+2a Anders Celsius, after whom the temperature scale is named, worked in which branch of the sciences?

 Astronomy

-store in the world until it became part of House of Fraser in 2005?
+2b Founded in 1838, which Edinburgh store was the oldest independent department store in the world until it became part of House of Fraser in 2005?

 Jenners

-3a Alexandra, the Queen of Edward VII, was the daughter of the king of
+3a Alexandra, the Queen of Edward VII, was the daughter of the king of which country?

 Denmark